dayseanm04/network/CCNA/VLAN-Intro-Lab/README.md

-# 🧩 Intro to VLAN Lab — CCNA Part 1
+# 🧩 Intro to VLAN Lab CCNA

 ## 📘 Overview
 This lab introduces the concept of **Virtual Local Area Networks (VLANs)** and demonstrates how to create VLANs, assign devices to them, and configure **inter-VLAN routing** using a router.
 The goal is to understand how VLANs improve network segmentation and reduce broadcast domains.